regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 ##### Genesis 3:22-24
 >22 Then the LORD God said, “Behold, the man has become like one of Us, knowing good and evil; and now, he might stretch out his hand, and <font color="orange">take also from the tree of life, and eat, and live forever</font>”— 23 therefore the LORD God sent him out from the garden of Eden, to cultivate the ground from which he was taken.
 24 So He drove the man out; and at the east of the garden of Eden <font color="orange">He stationed the cherubim and the flaming sword</font> which turned every direction <font color="orange">to guard the way to the tree of life</font>.

+**Physical death**
-**Physical death** *happened later because they lost access to the tree of life.
+*Happened later, because they lost access to the tree of life.
 They could live forever after their disobedience.
-Death came in but they died later is different of in the day they ate they surely died.*
+Death came in, but they died later is different from in the day they ate they surely died.*

 ##### Genesis 2:15-17